getify/You-Dont-Know-JS/scope & closures/ch1.md

 2. Identify all the RHS look-ups (there are 4!).

+**Note:** See the chapter review for the quiz answers!

 ## Nested Scope

 We said that *Scope* is a set of rules for looking up variables by their identifier name.
-Sometimes, you will look up a variable, and it won't exist in the most immediate *Scope* you are currently executing in.

-But, never fear. *Nested Scope* is *Scope*'s friendly cousin, and he rescues us.
+There's usually more than one *Scope* to consider, however.

+Just as a block or function is nested inside another block or function, scopes are nested inside other scopes.
+So, if a variable cannot be found in the immediate scope, *Engine* looks consults the next containing scope, continuning until found or until the outermost (aka, global) scope has been reached.

 Consider: